Homer Street

-Homer Street is a quiet one-way street in the Marylebone neighbourhood of the City of Westminster, London.
+Homer Street is a quiet one-way street in the Marylebone neighbourhood of the City of Westminster.
 It runs from Old Marylebone Road in the north to Crawford Street in the south.
 The street is part of the Marylebone Ward of Westminster City Council.
 Its postcode is W1H.

 History

 The street is one of those in the Portman Estate area with classical names, such as Cato Street, Homer Row, and Virgil Place.
 According to Gillian Bebbington, these names were inspired by Edward Homer who was a friend of John Simon Harcourt, owner of the land on which the streets were built.

 Most of the street is within the City of Westminster's Portman Estate Conservation Area.

 On Charles Booth's 1898-99 poverty classification map of London, the street is shown in purple meaning ‘mixed, some comfortable others poor’.
 This is borne out by the late 19th century/early 20th century census returns which include houses of multiple occupation and residents living on ‘independent means' side by side in the same street.
 One of the town houses was even used as an orphanage by the Church Army.